 - 1 c water

-- ½ lb venison (or beef) steaks, cut into strips
+- ½ lb venison steaks (or beef sirloin steaks), cut into strips

 - 2 Tbsp jalapeno, minced

 - Place chilies in a large bowl and cover with warm tap water.
 Place a plate or other item on chilies to keep them submerged.
 Soak for 30-45 min, until soft and pliable.

 - Remove chilies from soaking water.
 (Don’t throw the water out just yet.)
 Discard the stem of the chilies and place chilies in the bowl of a food processor.
 Add remaining Red Mole Paste ingredients.
 Blend until mostly smooth.
 (If your mixture is too thick, add a little of the chili soaking water to loosen it to a smooth paste.)

 - Pour paste into a medium, non-stick frying pan.
 Add chocolate, piloncillo, and 1 c water.
 Mix well and simmer, uncovered, until thick (20 min).

 - Remove mole sauce from the pan to a bowl, and set aside.

 - Sear venison strips in the same non-stick frying pan you just used for the mole sauce.
 Once the sides are nicely browned, add mole sauce and jalapenos.
 Simmer 10 min, or until the meat is cooked through.